minanew12/nebulex/README.md

 [![Docs](https://img.shields.io/badge/docs-hexpm-blue.svg)](https://hexdocs.pm/nebulex)
 [![License](https://img.shields.io/hexpm/l/nebulex.svg)](LICENSE)

-Nebulex provides support for transparently adding caching into an existing Elixir application.
-Similar to [Ecto][ecto], the caching abstraction allows consistent use of various caching solutions with minimal impact on the code.

 Nebulex cache abstraction shields developers from directly dealing with the underlying caching implementations, such as [Redis][redis] or even other Elixir cache implementations like